ivancardozo11/staff-scheduling-system/README.md

 This tables have been tested and they work, but note that sometimes SQL is going to accept first some tables and the order you

-use to build //the database it matters at the time of creating this tables.
+use to build the database it matters at the time of creating this tables.

  2 )Confiure your dotenv credentials and route paths.